 The CBSE Class 10 Chapter 6 Triangles has a total of 6 exercises.
 The pdf containing the NCERT Solutions of the third exercise, Exercise 6.3, is available here.
 The solution, apart from the pdf format, is also available below.
 At BYJU’S, the subject experts solve the questions with utmost care, giving explanation for the steps that are difficult to understand.

 There are plenty of questions in the NCERT textbook intended for the students to solve and practice.
-To score high marks in the class 10 board examination, solving and understanding all the NCERT solutions for class 10 Maths is a must.
+To score high marks in the Class 10 first and second term examination, solving and understanding all the NCERT solutions for class 10 Maths is a must.

 Access Answers of Maths NCERT class 10 Chapter 6- Triangles Exercise 6.3

 Access other exercise solutions of class 10 Maths Chapter 6- Triangles